 When someone asks you “What is this book about?”, there are a few ways you can answer.
 There’s “plot,” which refers to the literal events in the book, and there’s “character,” which refers to the people in the book and the struggles they overcome.
 Finally, there are themes in literature that correspond with the work’s topic and message.
 But what is theme in literature?

-The theme of a story refers to that story’s deeper meaning.
+The theme of a story or poem refers to the deeper meaning of that story or poem.
 All works of literature contend with certain complex ideas, and theme is how a story or poem approaches these ideas.

-There are countless ways to approach the theme of a story or poem, so we’ll take a look at some theme examples and a list of themes in literature.
-We’ll also discuss the differences between theme and other devices, like theme vs moral and theme vs topic.
-Finally, we examine why theme is so essential to any work of literature, including your own writing.
+There are countless ways to approach the theme of a story or poem, so let’s take a look at some theme examples and a list of themes in literature.
+We’ll discuss the differences between theme and other devices, like theme vs moral and theme vs topic.
+Finally, we’ll examine why theme is so essential to any work of literature, including to your own writing.

 But first, what is theme?
 Let’s explore what theme is—and what theme isn’t.

 Theme Definition: What is Theme?

 Theme describes the central idea(s) that a piece of writing explores.
 Rather than stating this theme directly, the author will look at theme using the set of literary tools at their disposal.
 The theme of a story or poem will be explored through elements like characters, plot, settings, conflict, and even word choice and literary devices.

 Theme definition: the central idea(s) that a piece of writing explores.

 That said, theme is more than just an idea.
 It is also the work’s specific vantage point on that idea.
 In other words, a theme is an idea plus an opinion: it is the author’s specific views regarding the central ideas of the work.